bellingcat/ukraine-timemap/README.md

 * `CONFIG=config.js npm run dev` or `npm run dev` if the file is named config.js
 * For more info visit the [original repo](https://github.com/forensic-architecture/timemap)

+## Deployment
+This project is now living in github pages and the API has switched to auto-updated S3 files.

+Release with `npm run deploy`.

 ## Contributing
 Please check our [issues page](https://github.com/bellingcat/ukraine-timemap/issues) for desired contributions, and feel free to suggest your own.